 - 4.1.1 An estimate of the annual total generation of the system shall be calculated using the methodology given in Appendix B. - 4.1.2 An estimate of self-consumption shall be calculated in accordance with MGD 003: "Determining the Electrical Self-Consumption of Domestic Solar Photovoltaic (PV) Installations with and without Electrical Energy Storage".
-Systems outside of the scope of MGD 003 shall use a method for calculating self-consumption that is no less valid than that in MGD 003. - 4.1.3 The estimates calculated in accordance with 4.1.1 and 4.1.2 shall be communicated to the customer in the prescribed format accompanied by the following text:
+Systems outside of the scope of MGD 003 shall use a method for calculating self-consumption that is no less valid than that in MGD 003. - 4.1.3 The estimates calculated in accordance with 4.1.1 and 4.1.2 shall be communicated to the customer before the point that the contract is awarded in the prescribed format and accompanied by the following text: